OlgaKuvs/barbiere-pp4/README.md

 ### Booking page

-If the user does not have an appointment yet they are redirected to the booking page.
+If the user does not have any appointments yet they are redirected to the booking page.

 ![](documentation/new_booking.png)